navarrothiago/upf-bpf/README.md

-User plane function using BPF and XDP for mobile communication network (4G/5G).
+User plane function using BPF and XDP for mobile core network (4G/5G).

 ## Usage